0xAliHn/kotlin-for-android-developers/create_a_layout.md

 </FrameLayout>
 ```

-In `Mainactivity.kt` to remove all the code used to test before it can run properly (should now be prompted to error).
-For the time being we use the old `findViewByid()` way:
+In `Mainactivity.kt` remove the line we added to test everything worked (it will be showing an
+error now).
+We’ll continue using the good old  `findViewByid()` for the time being:

 ```kotlin
 val forecastList = findViewById(R.id.forecast_list) as RecyclerView
 forecastList.layoutManager = LinearLayoutManager(this)
 ```

-As you can see, we define a class variable and transform it into `RecyclerView`.
-This is a bit different from Java, and we'll analyze the differences in the next chapter. `LayoutManager` will be set by the property, rather than through the setter, this layout is enough to display a list.
+As you can see, we define the variable and cast it to `RecyclerView`.
+It’s a bit different from Java, and
+we’ll see those differences in the next chapter.
+A  `LayoutManager` is also specified, using the property
+naming instead of the setter.
+A list will be enough for this layout, so a `LinearLayoutManager` will
+make it.

 >Object instantiation
->>Object instantiation is also somewhat different from Java.
-As you can see, we removed the `new` keyword.
-At this point the constructor will still be called, but we omit the valuable four characters. `LinearLayoutManager(this)` Creates an instance of an object.
+>>Object instantiation presents some differences from Java too.
+As you can see, we omit
+the  `new` word.
+The constructor call is still there, but we save four precious characters. `LinearLayoutManager(this)` creates an instance of the object.